 North Weald Bassett features a larger proportion of semi-detached and terraced homes.
-The SMF should feature a range of typologies, including detached, semi-detached, terraces and occasional apartment buildings, in keeping with the existing village as described in section 2.
+The SMF should feature a range of typologies, including detached, semidetached, terraces and occasional apartment buildings, in keeping with the existing village as described in chapter 3.